 monitoring to ensure the customer's and the employer's needs are being met.

+When a work experience site will not allow a work experience trainer on site (e.g. security clearance or safety concerns) or the Work Experience specialist determines it is not safe to enter the work site, work experience training may be provided remotely only with a VR director approved VR3472, Contracted Service Modification Request.

+The VR3472 must include:

+how the service will be delivered; and

+how the service delivery will meet the customers individual training needs.

+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery for requirements and 3.6.4.2 Evaluation of Service Delivery.

 Work Experience training occurs after Work Experience Placement services are secured.
 Work Experience training can be authorized when the customer has a Work Experience site:

 on his or her own;